LeDan Morgans/Southwest Scoot Boots

 Mic (barn name), a 1998 Morgan chestnut gelding, was Letha's first Mogan and the horse that started it all.
 Letha had a quarter horse prior to Mic that was nice, but would wear out on long rides.
 So, she purchased Mic from Nancy Nard and immediately fell in love with Morgans.
 After several good years with Mic, she reluctantly sold him to make room for America, another mare from Nancy.
 Mic was sold to Kristy Brown in Phoenix, Arizona.

-Dandy is a 2005 Morgan buckskin filly and Letha's first foal and out of Castle Miss America who Letha purchased already pregnant.
-Letha thought she was going to be too big for her and sold her as a two year old before Dan arrived on the scene; who said he would have loved to have had this girl!
-After an unhappy stint with a dressage trainer she was sold again and had a happy landing in North Carolina where she is now the 4H horse of an excited Brittany Welch (pictured above) who found us via this web site.
+Dandy is a 2005 Morgan buckskin filly and Letha's first foal and out of Castle Miss America who Letha purchased already pregnant, thus the previous breeder's prefix of "Rag Time".
+Letha thought she was going to be too big for her and sold her as a two year old before Dan arrived on the scene, who said he would have loved to have had this girl!
+After an unhappy stint with a dressage trainer she was sold again and had a happy landing in North Carolina where she is now the 4H horse of an excited Brittany.

 Scarlett is a 2006 Morgan gaited palomino filly Letha purchased but discovered she was also going to be too big for her at 15+ hands.
 She sold her at about 18 months old just before Dan arrived on the scene.
 Dan loves palominos and she was another horse Dan would have loved to have had.
 She is now with Betty Donovan in Maryland.